Group-Equivariant Diffusion Models for Lattice Field Theory: Building diffusion models for LQFT

 A denoising process aims to recover alternative samples of the original data from the diffused versions by removing the noise that is introduced during the forward diffusion process.
 A crucial step in applying the denoising process is determining the \emph{score function}, defined as the gradient of $\log p_t(\phi_t)$ with respect to the data:

-In score-based generative modeling \cite{songGenerativeModelingEstimating2019}, the goal is to learn a neural network approximator for the score function $\hat{\boldsymbol{s}}_\theta(\phi_t, t) \approx \boldsymbol{s}(\phi_t, t)$ over time.
-We discuss how to train score networks in Sec.~\ref{sec:training}.
-Given a trained score network, the reverse process \eqref{eq:general_reverse_process} can be solved numerically in reverse time to obtain new samples.
+In score-based generative modeling~\cite{Song2019ScoreBased}, the goal is to learn a neural network approximator for the score function $\hat{\boldsymbol{s}}_\theta(\phi_t, t) \approx \boldsymbol{s}(\phi_t, t)$ over time.
+We discuss how to train score networks in section~\ref{sec:training}.
+Given a trained score network, the reverse process in eq.~\eqref{eq:general_reverse_process} can be solved numerically to obtain new samples.

-We conclude this section with some remarks on two conventional SDEs used in the literature.
-The first of these is known as the \emph{variance-preserving} (VP) picture, whose SDE is given by
+We conclude this section by relating the SDEs of variance-expanding (VE) and variance-preserving (VP) diffusion processes with one another.
+The VP-SDE is given by

 where $\beta(t)$ is a positive noise schedule.
-In this framework, the variable $\phi_t$ evolves with fixed variance, as seen in Fig.~\ref{fig:forward_diffusion_visualization}.
-This is equivalent to our formulation in Eq.~\eqref{eq:simplified_vp_example}, where $\beta(t) \equiv 2\gamma$.
-The second commonly chosen formulation is known as the \emph{variance-expanding} (VE) picture, written as
+In this framework, the variable $\phi_t$ evolves with fixed variance, as seen in figure~\ref{fig:forward_diffusion_visualization}.
+This is equivalent to the formulation in eq.~\eqref{eq:simplified_vp_example}, where $\beta(t) \equiv 2\gamma$.
+By contrast, the VE-SDE is written as

-where $\sigma$ is some chosen constant that controls the noise level.
-This process evolves purely by the addition of noise, causing the variance of the variable $\phi_t$ to explode over time.
-One can show that, at time $t$, the variance is
+where $\sigma$ is a constant (analogous to a thermal diffusivity) chosen to control the noise level.
+This process evolves purely by the addition of noise, causing the variance of the variable $\phi_t$ to rapidly increase over time according to

-These two pictures can be unified via a change of variables.
-Starting with \eqref{eq:vp_sde}, we multiply both sides by an integrating factor to obtain
+These two pictures can be unified via a change of variables: multiplying eq.~\eqref{eq:vp_sde} by an appropriate integrating factor gives